shubhhhwarrior/shubhhhwarrior/README.md

   <img src="https://readme-typing-svg.herokuapp.com?color=DC143C&center=true&lines=Welcome+to+shubhhhwarrior;Explore+the+world+of+code;Sharing+exciting+projects+and+scripts;Enjoy+your+stay!&width=500&height=180">
 </p>

-# Hi there! 👋 I'm Shubhhg
+# Hi there! 👋 I'm Shubhhh
 ![Profile Picture](https://graph.org/file/6bc974bfde437068a320d.jpg)

 ## I'm a passionate programmer with a love for coding and problem-solving.
 My GitHub journey so far: